October 17, 2024

 LIGHTWEIGHT

 My men's size 12.5 weighs 2lb 4oz/pair.
 In my size, that's about a half-pound lighter than the average (mid-weight) hiking boot and approximately the weight of the average low-cut hiking shoe.
 Given the Free Hiker's over-the-ankle construction, it just meets my unofficial cutoff for a "lightweight."
-For comparison, the Free Hiker 2 is a 2 ounces heavier than the Hoka Anacapa Mid and Hoka Trail Code and a 3-4 ounces lighter than the On Cloudrock.
-At this weight, it's a good option for casual hikers who want a lighter mid-cut and fast hikers looking to save a little energy on longer hikes.
+For comparison, the Free Hiker 2 is 2 ounces heavier than the Hoka Anacapa Mid and Hoka Trail Code and a 3-4 ounces lighter than the On Cloudrock.
+At this weight, it's a good option for casual hikers who want a light-duty mid-cut and fast hikers looking to save a little energy on longer hikes.

 Women's TERREX Free Hiker 2